lando/lando/examples/base/README.md

 lando --clear
 ls -lsa ~/.lando/cache | grep _.tasks.cache || echo $? | grep 1

-# Should enable the lando-alliance plugin when secret-toggle is on
+# Should enable the lando-alliance plugin when secret-toggle is on and run from source
-lando --secret-toggle
+./../../bin/lando.js --secret-toggle
-lando config | grep "alliance: true" lando config | grep "name: " | grep "lando-alliance"
+./../../bin/lando.js config | grep "alliance: true"
+./../../bin/lando.js config | grep "name: " | grep "lando-alliance"

+# Should not load the lando-alliance plugin when secret-toggle is on and packaged
+lando config | grep "disablePlugins" | grep "lando-alliance"

+# Should not allow the secret toggle when run packaged
+lando --secret-toggle | grep "You can only toggle the secret toggle when running Lando from source"

 # Should disable the lando-alliance plugin when secret-toggle is off
-lando --secret-toggle
+./../../bin/lando.js --secret-toggle
-lando config | grep "alliance: false" lando config | grep "disablePlugins" | grep "lando-alliance"
+./../../bin/lando.js config | grep "alliance: false"
+./../../bin/lando.js config | grep "disablePlugins" | grep "lando-alliance"

 # Should set the release channel as stable by default
 lando config | grep "channel" | grep "stable"